ampproject/amphtml/extensions/amp-consent/integrating-consent.md

 * Be aware of the restrictions that the AMP runtime applies to ensure a good user experience.
 These includes
     * Enforce the size of the consent prompt.
 The only two allowed sizes are the initial size (`100vw`, `30vh`), and the fullScreen after user interactions.
     * A placeholder will be displayed before the consent prompt iframe is ready.
     * Enforce the size of the stored consent information.
-500kB is the current limit.
+188 character length is the current limit.
 Please file an issue if you find that not sufficient.
 * Understand that including `<amp-consent type='yourName'></amp-consent>` on the page won't block any components by default.
 Please make sure to inform your service users to block AMP components either by the `<meta name="amp-consent-blocking>` metaTag, or the `data-block-on-consent` attribute.
+* Understand that AMP Consent doesn't attempt to interpret the consent info string from the CMP.
+Vendors can access the consent info string from CMPs via provided APIs.
+It's up to the CMP and service provider vendors to agree on the format of the consent info string.
 * Create an [Intent-To-Implement issue](../../CONTRIBUTING.md#contributing-features) stating that you'll be adding support to your CMP service to AMP.
 A great start point is to follow the `_ping_` CMP service implementation that the AMP team creates for testing purpose.

 ## Add remote endpoint support